GacuGacu/website/README.md

+# Hello,
-# Hello, my name is Kacper and this is the repository for my website: https://gacugacu.github.io/website/.
+### and this is the repository for my website: https://gacugacu.github.io/website/.